Two cats on a black surface, one black and white, the other orange, in front of a modern lamp and a blurred photo in the background.

 A Special Bloodline

-We are honored to have exclusive bloodlines from the breeder who first introduced the chocolate color to the Ragdoll breed.
-This pioneering work in feline genetics forever changed the color possibilities in Ragdolls, and we are thrilled to continue this legacy.
-Our male and female Ragdolls carry this distinctive genetic lineage, ensuring our kittens inherit their stunning colors and charming personalities.
+We are proud to have exclusive bloodlines from the breeder who first introduced the cinnamon color to the Ragdoll breed.
+This groundbreaking work in feline genetics transformed the color possibilities within Ragdolls, and we are excited to continue this legacy.
+Our male and female Ragdolls possess this unique genetic lineage, guaranteeing that our kittens will inherit their stunning colors and delightful personalities.

 The Magic of Ragdoll Colors